umee-network/umee/docs/design_docs/007-bad-debt.md

 There are two edge cases that would allow bad debt to slip past detection or automatic repayment:

-- Nonzero collateral: If liquidators do not reduce borrower collateral to zero, even leaving a miniscule amount, bad debt will not be detected at the end of `LiquidateBorrow`.
+- Nonzero collateral: If liquidators do not reduce borrower collateral to zero, even leaving a minuscule amount, bad debt will not be detected at the end of `LiquidateBorrow`.

 This could be solved by any Liquidator - but if undercollateralized borrowers are being left for long periods without being completely liquidated, then a bot could be set up to finish them, even if that bot is controlled by Umee.